Status Pages are available on Pro and Enterprise plans.

 Edit Status Page

-- There are four different tabs to configure your status page, Edit, Public Appearance, Embed and Subscribers.
+Next, you will find the following menu:- There are six different tabs to configure your status page, Edit, Structure, Hosting, Public Appearance, Embed and Subscribers.
 In the Edit Tab, you will find the information you entered to create the status page.
 You can change it anytime.

 - Moreover, you can select how many days of uptime history you want to display for your services on the status page.
 Select between different timeframes, ranging from last 7 days to the whole last year.